 What is the Condition of the Lawn?

 When assessing the effects of shade it is fair to say that if turf grass plants are surviving, but in relatively poor condition, there should be scope for making improvements.
 If turf grass plants are not present it may be time to consider an alternative landscaping scheme.

 The following is given as a system to aid turf management in shade, however, it is important to understand that a combination of all measures is probably required.
 The turf environment requires a balanced overall approach.

 The simplest remedy to issues associated with shade is to remove the cause of shade.
 With buildings this is impractical, unless the lawn can be moved into an area of less severe shading.
 With trees and foliage removing overhanging branches, pruning back hedges and thinning tree tops are all options that will improve light levels for a lawn.
 This is especially relevant below a height of approximately 3 metres.

 Reduce the amount of traffic on shaded areas.
 As the turf grass plants are weakened by being in shade they will be less wear tolerant.

-Introduce the more shade tolerant grass types (fine fescues).
+Introduce the more shade tolerant grass types.
 At the times of year when overseeding is appropriate (spring & autumn) use a seed blend that has a high content of fine fescues.
 In areas of shade caused by trees where the soil can be dry and lacking in nutrients we recommend a 100% fescue mix such as Minster Pro® Ornamental Lawn Seed.
 Where the soil tends to damp due to shade, poor drainage and reduced air movement Medallion® Premium Lawn Seed is more suitable.

 In light to moderate shade raise mowing height to 30-40mm.